Audio4Linux/JDSP4Linux/README.md

 ##### Coming up:
 1. Auto-detected bit rates MP3 high frequency harmonic excitor

-##### TODO:
-1. Support automatic Android 8.0 installation.

-Now work on AOSP, Cyanogenmod, Samsung on Android 5.0, 6.0 and 7.0/7.1(TESTED)

-Some tester report latest release is fully functioning on Android Oreo, but only by manual installation method(Q/A 10B)

 ## Download Link
 1. See my project release page